 I was born in New York where I lived for a few months before my family moved to Zurich where I lived for the next 15 years.
 Zurich is a wonderful city with a safe, reliable, and efficient public transportation system.
-I started taking public transit to school, to violin lessons, and to see my friends at an early age.
+At an early age I started taking public transit to school, to violin lessons, and to see my friends.
 At 15 my parents decided it was time to move back to the US and we moved to Newton, a suburb of Boston.
-With a classic suburban and automobile dominated environment, I quickly lost the independence I had take for granted in Zurich.
+With a classic suburban and automobile dominated environment, I quickly lost the independence I took for granted in Zurich.

 I went on to pursue a Bachelor’s in Environmental Studies at the University of Vermont (UVM) in Burlington, Vermont.
 In my sophomore year I took an elective, Sustainable Transportation Planning with Richard Watts, where I learned about the impact the automobile has had on the United States.
 Finally, I understood why there was such a difference between living in Zurich and Newton – one was designed for people and the other for the car.
 I graduated in 2016 from UVM to pursue a career in sustainable mobility, to help people and communities become more sustainable by building better places to walk, bike, scooter, or take public transit.

 After graduating I interned for the City of Burlington, VT, where I worked extensively with stakeholders and used AutoCAD to produce designs for low-stress bicycle routes and protected bicycle lanes.
 I quickly learned about the complexities of municipal governments and the importance of community engagement.

 After this internship I went backpacking for five months in Southeast Asia, and I started traveling through a new lens of urban mobility.
 Not only did I eat incredibly well, but I also took every transportation mode imaginable.
 From the sleeping buses in Vietnam, to electric mopeds in Myanmar, to electric tuk-tuks in Cambodia, to even a hot air balloon in Laos.